vaishakp/vaishakp.github.io/README.md

     2. On intel, it is the `MKL`.
     3. A newer version of `LAPACK` has comparable performance to `openBLAS` on AMD systems.
     4. Intel `MKL` often performs better than `LAPACK` on AMD systems, provided a fix is implemented.
 Please contact me directly for more information.
 12. **OpenMP** is favorable from a performance perspective.
-However, I am not confident of thread safety and race conditions with SpEC.
+However, I am not confident of thread safety and race conditions with `SpEC`.
 13. **MPI**
     1. `openMPI` is favorable on AMD systems.
     2. intel `MPI` on Intel systems.